 The capital and other financial requirements applicable to sponsors as persons licensed under the SFO are set out in the Securities and Futures (Financial Resources) Rules (FRRs).
 Sponsors are required to have a minimum paid up share capital of HK$10 million and liquid capital of HK$3 million, unless the corporation does not hold client assets, in which case HK$100,000 is required.
-In the case of liquid capital, the required minimum is the higher of the above stated minimum sum or 5% of liabilities.
 A licensed entity must notify the SFC if its liquid capital falls below 120% of the required minimum.
-Accordingly, the licensed entity is effectively required to maintain a 20% "buffer" over and above the required minimum.
+Accordingly, the licensed entity is effectively required to maintain a 20% “buffer” over and above the required minimum.

 For more information on eligibility criteria for principals under the Sponsor Guidelines, please click here.